chaoss/augur/docs/source/deployment/augur-start-workers.rst

 Models Block of augur.config.json
 ---------------------------

-You can disable the contributors block
+You can disable the contributors block by adding three underscores and the word disabled to the end of the model name, as illustrated below in the contributors model: `"model": "contributors___disabled"`.

 .. code-block:: json